DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <p><strong><em>Shapechange.</em></strong> The werewolf polymorphs into a wolf-humanoid hybrid or into a wolf, or back into its true form, which is humanoid.
 Its statistics, other than its AC, are the same in each form.
 Any equipment it is wearing or carrying melds into the new form.
 It reverts to its true form if it dies.</p>
 </div>

-Each wolf gains the following additional action option:

-* ***Maul.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 7 (2d4 + 2) piercing damage.
-Instead of dealing damage, the wolf can grapple the target (escape DC 11).

 In combat, the **wolves** work together, using their ***Bite*** to knock characters prone, then using their ***Maul*** to grapple prone targets.
-Once the wolves have dragged a grappled character away from the party, the **werewolf** shifts its attention to target them with its ***bite***.
-The first character targeted in this way notices that the werewolf is slightly larger than the rest and has intelligent, disturbingly human eyes.
+Once the wolves have dragged a grappled character away from the party, the **werewolves** shift their attention to target them with its ***bite***.
+The first character targeted in this way notices that the werewolves are slightly larger than the other two and have intelligent, disturbingly human eyes.

-The werewolf flees if it begins its turn with 20 hit points or fewer and doesn’t regenerate, or if it begins its turn with 0 hit points on three turns in a row.
+A werewolf flees if it begins its turn with 20 hit points or fewer and doesn’t regenerate, or if it begins its turn with 0 hit points on three turns in a row.
 Any surviving wolves follow soon after.

-If the werewolf dies, it reverts to its true form: a young man with pale, freckled skin and a lean, muscled frame.
-A bloody, raw, and blighted wound is visible on his side—the source of the young man's lycanthropic affliction.
+If the werewolves die, they reverts to their true forms: a young man with pale, freckled skin and a lean, muscled frame, and a brawny young man with a cruel face and dark, oily hair.
+Each bears a bloody, raw, and blighted wound on his side—the source of the their lycanthropic affliction.

 Any players who failed their saving throw against the curse of lycanthropy soon find that, although they regain hit points normally, the original wound remains cosmetically bloody and raw—just as described in Van Richten's manuscript on the werewolf's curse.
 The next full moon takes place on the night of the sixth day after the players’ arrival in Vallaki.